Robert D. Beckel

-Robert Duane Beckel (born January 2, 1937) is a retired lieutenant general in the United States Air Force.
-He was the commander of the 15th Air Force at March Air Force Base, California.
+Robert Duane Beckel (January 2, 1937 - November 8, 2025) was a retired lieutenant general in the United States Air Force.
+He was the commander of the Fifteenth Air Force at March Air Force Base, California.

 Beckel was born in Walla Walla, Washington, in 1937.
-He earned a Bachelor of Science degree from the U.S. Air Force Academy in 1959 as a member of its first class, and a Master of Science degree in international affairs from The George Washington University in 1971.
+He earned a Bachelor of Science degree from the U.S. Air Force Academy in 1959 as a member of its first class, and a Master of Science degree in international affairs from George Washington University in 1971.
 He completed the Naval Command and Staff Course in 1971, and National War College in 1975.
 Upon graduation from the academy, he was commissioned as a second lieutenant.
 He received pilot wings in June 1960 at Vance Air Force Base, Okla., where he was the outstanding graduate of his class.
 He then completed jet fighter training at Luke Air Force Base, Arizona, and Nellis Air Force Base, Nevada.
 In August 1961 General Beckel was assigned to the 49th Tactical Fighter Wing, Spangdahlem Air Base, West Germany, where he flew F-100s and F-105s.

 He next became a member of the U.S. Air Force Aerial Demonstration Squadron, the Thunderbirds.
 From December 1965 to December 1967 he flew the solo position for the "Ambassadors in Blue" in demonstrations throughout the world.
 While serving as flight commander of the 614th Tactical Fighter Squadron, South Vietnam, he flew 313 combat missions in the F-100 from December 1967 until January 1969.
 He returned to Nellis Air Force Base and joined the 4525th Fighter Weapons Wing as an F-100 instructor.
 Beckel served as executive officer for the wing commander and then moved to the 66th Fighter Weapons Squadron as an operational test and evaluation officer, flying the F-105.
 Beckel attended the Command and Staff Course at the Naval War College from August 1970 to June 1971.
 He then was assigned to the Office of Legislative Liaison, Secretary of the Air Force, Washington, D.C., where he worked in the House of Representatives.
 In 1972 he became chief aide to Admiral Thomas H. Moorer, chairman of the Joint Chiefs of Staff.